All the ways to save on your mortgage.

 It's obvious (to me and our True North Mortgage brokers) that getting your best, lowest rate (for which you qualify) is a great way to save thousands.
 If you're buying a new home and go straight to your bank, you'll likely pay a higher rate because they 'bank' on your loyalty rather than compete strongly on rates.

-2. Switch to a lower rate
+2. Switch to a lower rate or better product

 3. Save more with a conventional mortgage

-Do you have money put away for a holiday or a big purchase?
-Consider adding it to your down payment to increase it to at least 20% of the home price to make it a 'conventional' mortgage.
-Not only will your mortgage size and monthly payments be reduced, you may also be able to extend your loan length to 30 years for even lower payments (see more on this below).
-As well, you won't need the mortgage default insurance required on a high-ratio mortgage (less than 20% down).
+Not only will your mortgage size and monthly payments be reduced, but you may also be able to extend your loan length to 30 years for even lower payments (see more on this below).
+Also, you won't need the mortgage default insurance required on a high-ratio mortgage (that has less than 20% down).

 4. Extend your amortization to lower your payments

 On a renewal.
-If you've had your mortgage for a few years, you could extend your amortization back out to your original time.
+If you've had your mortgage for a few years, you could extend your amortization back to your original time.

 5. Save on other debt